the-turing-way/the-turing-way/Chapter_Version_Control.md

 *I think this section should go over the command line nitty-gritty.
 The explanation of what branches are etc should all be done before that because that's common to all VC, this section is git specific, and command line specific*

-*There's a how to [here](https://tonysyu.github.io/source-control-for-scientists-and-soloists.html#.XA6Q3mj7RPY).
-Basic but something to build on.* **No License, reached out 15/12/18, permission given also 15/12/18**

 *Very detailed how to [here](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository#ch02-git-basics-chapter).* **Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.**